 Driving across the Bay Bridge from San Francisco to Berkeley provides the first indication that you are in for something special when visiting the home of the Golden Bears.
 Once on campus, you are immediately permeated with a dose of California coolness – that perfect blend of eclectic eateries, shops, and personalities.
 Driving deeper into town and further up the rising picturesque landscape will make you wish you went to college here.

 Driving into Boulder, Colorado is a memorable sight.
 With the Rocky Mountains to your left and the famous red tiled roofs of Colorado’s campus blanketing the city, you get a sense of something special.
 Set against the Flatirons, Folsom Field provides some of the best views in college football.
-The stadium blends in with the rest of the campus because the red tile roofs topping each building also covers parts of the stadium.
 Parking was a challenge, but once I was set, the tailgating atmosphere proved to be worth the parking fees.